-For 2021, public healthcare staff (including nurses) will be given a COVID-19 Healthcare Award of up to $4,000 each.
+For 2021, public healthcare staff (including nurses) were given a COVID-19 Healthcare Award of up to $4,000 each.
 This is to recognise the dedication and contributions of our public healthcare staff through the COVID-19 pandemic.
 This would include staff from National Healthcare Group, National University Health System and SingHealth.
-It will also be extended to staff in publicly-funded Community Care Organisations (CCO), including community hospitals that take in COVID-19 patients, nursing homes and dialysis centres which have expanded capacity to support our vulnerable elderly population.
-This Award would be given to public healthcare staff in December 2021 and to eligible CCO staff in the first quarter of 2022.
+It was also extended to staff in publicly-funded Community Care Organisations (CCO), including community hospitals that take in COVID-19 patients, nursing homes and dialysis centres which have expanded capacity to support our vulnerable elderly population.
+This Award was given to public healthcare staff in December 2021 and to eligible CCO staff in the first quarter of 2022.

 For 2022, an enhanced NSP of 1.2 to 1.6 months will be paid out in two equal tranches, in March 2023 and September 2023 to nurses who remain in continuous service to their employing organisations as part of the 2022 NSP Package.
 This is on top of the regular NSP of 0.5 months which will be paid out in December 2022.
 The NSP is calculated based on the base salary as of 1 December 2022.

 How Different Is Nursing Salary In Private Healthcare?